thomas-souchet/SudokuPy/README.md

 # SudokuPy

-> :construction: **This project is currently under development, so there may be bugs, and for the moment it is not functional.**
+> :construction: **This project is currently under development, so there may be bugs.**

 SudokuPy is a program that solves Sudoku grids using a [DPLL algorithm](https://en.wikipedia.org/wiki/DPLL_algorithm) with propositional logic formulas.